wavespectra/wavespectra/docs/partitioning.rst

 ____

 PTM2 works in a similar way to PTM1 by identifying a primary wind sea (assigned to partition 0) and one or more swell components.
-In this method however all the swell partitions are checked for the influence of wind-sea with energy within spectral bins within the wind-sea range (as defined by a wave age criterion) removed and combined into a secondary wind-sea partition (assigned to partition 1).
+In this method, however, all swell partitions are checked for wind-sea influence: energy in spectral bins within the wind-sea range (defined by a wave age criterion) is removed and combined into a secondary wind-sea partition (assigned to partition 1).
 The remaining swell partitions are then assigned in order of decreasing wave height from partition 2 onwards.
 This implies PTM2 has an extra partition compared to PTM1.